clmrnn/clmrnn.github.io/cv.md

 * 2023–ongoing, _An early parent-centered multimodal intervention and diagnostic measures in children with hearing impairment: Feasibility study_, Institute for Maternal and Child Health IRCSS "Burlo Garofolo", Trieste (Italy)
 * 2022, _Stato attuale delle politiche sanitarie italiane sulla sordità_ (Current status of Italian health policies on deafness) Argomenti di ACTA Otorhinolaryngologica Italica 2022;16(1):52-74 Official Journal of the Italian Society of Otorhinolaryngology – Head and Neck Surgery

-## Supervision experience
-* 2023 Supervision of a Master’s student in [Clinical Audiology](https://www.mq.edu.au/study/find-a-course/courses/master-of-clinical-audiology) - Macquarie University

 ## Employment
 * 01/2016 – 01/2023, **Freelance sign language interpreter**
   * 01/2018 – 01/2023 – Interpreter and Tutor for deaf students at the _University of Florence_ and _University of Pisa_
   * 08/2019 – 03/2020 – Interpreter and Tour Leader for Travel Agency _La Tartaruga_
   * 05/2017 – 03/2020 – Interpreter and Tour Leader for Travel Agency _Mamberto Viaggi_
 * 12/2017 – 01/2023, **Workshop trainer**, [Baby Signs Italia](https://www.babysignsitalia.com/), Padova (Italy)
 * 10/2014 – 07/2022 – **Teacher for the deaf** in elementary and middle schools

 ## Training